-Three years ago, I posted this picture on Facebook.
-By this point, I had written about my relationship with The Man and had introduced him to my close friends and family.
-But, the picture below was our first public “Facebook official” shot.
+Three years ago, I wrote about my relationship with The Man and had introduced him to my close friends and family.

 I met The Man at my end-of-treatment fundraising celebration, and our relationship was on the fast track soon thereafter.
 Just how fast?